SoderstromJohnR/School---Intro-to-Data-Mining/Project4/README.md

 # K Cluster Classification
+Generate a given number of random 2 dimensional points and place them into k classifications (4 and 2 in the output below) based on distance from a cluster center.

+After all points are generated, select k points randomly as centroids.
+Then repeat the following steps until no further changes occur.

+1. Classify all points based on euclidean distance, taking the closest centroid.
+2. Adjust centroids (not the points they were originally based on) to a new location to the average of all x and y values of points in their cluster.

 ## Taken from final report for class
 The starting seed is 95.
 Other tested seeds are: 50, 24, 127, 421, 379, 879, 801, 699, 555, and 333.